 When comparing the viscous component for the corneas inflated by the solutions, it was found that G” was approximately 6 % higher in TC-0h group as compared to PBS-0h group.
 However, this difference was not statistically significant (p=0.221).
 Interestingly, there was no significant increase in G” of corneas initially inflated by TC (TC-0h group) and the same corneas when retested after 4 hours (TC-4h group), (p≥0.409).
 Unlike the corneas inflated by TC, a significant increase in G” was observed (25%) between corneas initially inflated by PBS (PBS-0h group) and the same corneas when retested after 4 hours (PBS-4h), (p ≤ 0.029).
 Non-significant difference in G” was detected between corneas in different groups when retested after 4 hours (TC-4h and PBS-4h groups), (p≥0.324).

 The loss factor was 5 % lower between corneas of PBS-0h group and the same corneas when retested after 4 hours (PBS-4h), (p ≤ 0.0408).
 On the other hand, there was no statistical difference in the loss factor between the two time points for corneas inflated by TC (p≥0.1802).
-Loss factor of corneas in PBS-0h group was 6 % lower than that of corneas in TC-0h group but not statistically significant (p≥0.183).
+The loss factor of corneas in PBS-0h group was 6 % lower than that of corneas in TC-0h group but not statistically significant (p≥0.183).
 This difference became statistically significant when the corneas of both groups (PBS-4h and TC-4h) were retested (p ≤ 0.0391).

 3.2.
 Central corneal thickness

 In all the groups, central corneal thickness (CCT) decreased as IOP increased, as shown in Fig. 3.
 The extent of this change differed in each of the groups.
-Initially, CCT of the TC-0h group was decreasing gradually for the first three IOP values on a similar manner to the PBS-0h group.
-Subsequently, the difference in CCT between PBS-0h and TC-0h groups became statistically significant after the 15 mmHg (about 1.6 % reduction), (p < 0.036), which correlates to more than 37 min in the inflating solutions.
-The results of retesting the corneas after 4 hours showed that CCT of PBS-4h group significantly increased (approximately 9.3 %), as compared to corneas in the PBS-0h group.
+Initially, CCT of the TC-0h group was decreasing gradually for the first three IOP values in a similar manner to the PBS-0h group.
+Subsequently, the difference in CCT between PBS-0h and TC-0h groups became statistically significant after 15 mmHg (about 1.6 % reduction), (p < 0.036), which correlates to more than 37 min in the inflating solutions.
+The results of retesting the corneas after 4 hours showed that CCT of the PBS-4h group significantly increased (approximately 9.3 %), as compared to corneas in the PBS-0h group.
 In comparison, CCT of the TC-4h significantly decreased (approximately 11 %) than when the corneas were initially tested.
 The maximum difference in CCT (about 19.8 %) was observed between the swollen corneas in PBS (PBS-4h group) and the contracted corneas in TC (TC-4h group), and these differences were found to be statistically significant (p < 0.0001).
 Overall, the rate of CCT decrease was found to be lowest in TC after 4 hours.